Is Santo Stefano a good area to stay in Bologna for first-time visitors?

 Who should stay in Santo Stefano?

-Santo Stefano suits solo explorers best (ranked #2 of 3 Bologna neighbourhoods for them).
+Santo Stefano suits family travellers best (ranked #1 of 3 Bologna neighbourhoods for them).
 It works less well for culture seekers (ranked #2).
-Not recommended for: Families with very young children or those seeking lively nightlife—Santo Stefano is contemplative and quiet, with steep cobblestone streets and minimal evening activity.
+Not recommended for: Skip Santo Stefano if you need nightlife, modern amenities, or a beach holiday—it's a quiet, ancient neighbourhood with limited evening entertainment.